topas-nbio/qi-topas-nbio/README.md

         cd qc-testsuite

 ### Basic usage
-1. Create a metadata file for your local TOPAS installation in the `apps` directory (look [here](https://github.com/topasmc/qc-testsuite/blob/master/apps/topas-1.0-beta8.json) for an example).
+1. Create a metadata file for your local TOPAS-nBio installation in the `apps` directory (look [here](https://github.com/topasmc/qc-testsuite/blob/master/apps/topas-1.0-beta8.json) for an example).
-The setup script should set environment variables needed to run TOPAS (e.g. Geant4 data paths, `DYLD_LIBRARY_PATH`, etc).
+The setup script should set environment variables needed to run TOPAS-nBio (e.g. Geant4 data paths, `DYLD_LIBRARY_PATH`, etc).

 2. Now you can execute the entire testsuite: